fommil/fpmortals/manuscript/wip.md

   Meta(com.acme.main,<console>,10)
 ~~~~~~~~

-Although we no longer have a stack trace, it is rare that a full stack trace
+Although we no longer have a stacktrace, it is rare that a full stacktrace would
-would have been relevant anyway.
-In pure code, all the context that is needed to
+have been relevant anyway.
+In pure code, all the context that is needed to fully
-fully explain an error message is contained in the inputs: there is no reliance
+explain an error message is contained in the inputs: there is no reliance on
-on hidden state.
+hidden state.

-A nice compromise between an error ADT and a `String` is an `Err` with a
+A nice compromise between an error ADT and a `String` is an intermediary format.
-JSON-like intermediary ADT to hold the details of the error, with helper methods
-to convert the local state of the program into the intermediary ADT.
-It can be
-combined with a logging algebra that makes use of the same data, reducing the
-cognitive load on developers who must construct the error messages where they
-arise.
+JSON is a good choice as it can be understood by most logging and monitoring
+frameworks.

 #### `IO` and `Throwable`

 `IO` does not have a `MonadError` but instead implements something similar to
-`throw`, `catch` and `finally` directly for `Throwable` errors:
+`throw`, `catch` and `finally` for `Throwable` errors:

 {lang="text"}
 ~~~~~~~~